Some must-try traditional Food while in Wales.

-This is Wales’ only native breed of cattle Black beef is growing in popularity because of its superior taste.
-A well developed flavour which makes this meat ideal for slow cooks, but also perfect for steaks and centrepieces.
+This is Wales’ only native breed of cattle.
+Black beef is growing in popularity because of its superior taste with a well developed flavour , making this meat ideal for slow cooking and also perfect for steaks and centrepieces.

 Great with afternoon tea, a traditional fruit cake with a unique flavour.
 Bara Brith translates to ‘speckled bread.’
 Made with dried fruit and spices, particularly tasty when spread with some top-quality Welsh butter.
 No visit to Wales is complete without at least one brith encounter.

 Wales is really famous for its lamb, which is mostly because the sheep have immaculate green surroundings to live in, creating flavour and texture that is second to none.
 Welsh lamb is some of the best lamb in the world.